-The city of Anan includes the westernmost point of Shikoku, Cape Kamoda, and the small peninsula upon which the cape lies is known for its beautiful scenery.
+The city of Anan includes the westernmost point of Shikoku, Cape Kamoda.
+The small peninsula upon which the cape lies is known for its beautiful scenery.
 Between late fall and winter, the sun at the cape sometimes takes the unusual shape of a daruma doll as it rises, a phenomenon known as daruma asahi.

 Cape Kamoda also has open-air hot springs reputed to be the hottest in the prefecture.
 You can also enjoy a panoramic view of the sea to Awaji Island from the high ground.
 Free rental bicycles are also available if you'd like to tour the area.

 The Naka River runs through Anan, and upstream of this river are mountain towns, dams and rustic countryside to be explored.

 Anan is the headquarters of Nichia Corporation, an electronic materials manufacturer that produced the first blue LEDs.
 Visitors to Tokushima Prefecture will likely encounter decorations and displays created with Nichia LEDs.

 Seaside towns in Kaifu